devversion/ng-trello/docs/step-2.md

   height: 100%;
 }

 .sidenav {
   width: 200px;
 }

-// We want the toolbar in the sidenav to blend with the actual background.
+// We want the toolbar in the sidenav to blend with the background.
 .sidenav .mat-toolbar {
   background: inherit;
 }

-// Our app toolbar should be sticky and therefore always visible to the user.
+// Our app toolbar is set to sticky so it's always visible to the user.
 .mat-toolbar.mat-primary {
   position: sticky;
   top: 0;
   z-index: 1;